 Customize your resume.

-Don’t submit a template resume.
-With hundreds or even thousands of resumes that they have read, they can easily tell if what you have is a one-size-fits-all resume.
-This is why it's crucial to make an effort in customizing yours.
-According to a Careerbuilder survey, one of the reasons recruiters will reject candidates is because resumes aren’t personalized.
+Don't submit a template resume.
+With hundreds or even thousands of resumes that they have read, they can quickly tell if what you have is a one-size-fits-all resume.
+This is why it's crucial to make an effort to customize yours.
+According to a CareerBuilder survey, one of the reasons recruiters will reject candidates is that resumes aren't personalized.

 Use keywords in your resume.

-Zip Recruiters identified the top 10 skills and qualifications used by employers in their job postings.
-It follows that if you use these terms, your resume will promptly capture their attention.
+Zip Recruiters identified the top 10 skills and qualifications employers use in their job postings.
+If you use these terms, your resume will promptly capture their attention.
 These are:

 · CNA (use this only if applicable to you)

 · Behavior analysis (use this only if applicable to you)

 Another way to find the right keywords for your resume is to check the words used in the job description of the job ad you are interested in.
 This will help show the employers that you have the basic skills needed for the job.